What is the best laptop of 2020?

 - Lack of Wi-Fi 6

 You could make a very good case that the MacBook Pro 16-inch is Apple’s best laptop in ages.
-Many flaws of previous Apple laptops have been addressed, including a much improved keyboard and a new wafer-thin bezel that finally makes MacBooks look modern compared to the competition.
+Many flaws of previous Apple laptops have been addressed, including a much-improved keyboard and a new wafer-thin bezel that finally makes MacBooks look modern compared to the competition.

 The performance of this MacBook Pro is just as excellent as you’d expect, with the processing speeds and GPU grunt that far exceeds the other laptops on this list.
 To be fair, Apple’s laptop is also a lot more expensive than the other portable PCs here, but that’s the price you have to pay to be able to blast through media tasks.
+The 13-inch MacBook Pro is now available too, but since that lacks a dedicated GPU, the smaller Pro can’t realistically be seen as a genuine alternative to this powerhouse portable.

 Whether you’re a creative professional or student, or just fancy the most powerful Apple laptop possible, the MacBook Pro 16-inch is a superb laptop easily worth the high price.